Clark County GOP chairman faces stalking charge

 Law was originally charged with the misdemeanor a few months ago, and a criminal complaint filed in July alleges that between March 21, 2024, and April 2024, Law placed an electronic tracking device on a woman’s vehicle and/or her phone, which caused her to “feel terrorized, frightened, intimidated, harassed, or fearful for her immediate safety.”

-Law was not present in court Wednesday, but attorney Lisa Rasmussen represented him Wednesday for a negotiation hearing, in which the parties agreed to allow more time for discovery.
+Law, who has pleaded not guilty, was not present in court Wednesday, but attorney Lisa Rasmussen represented him for a negotiation hearing, in which the parties agreed to allow more time for discovery.
 His next hearing is scheduled for Jan.
-22, and Judge Amy Wilson renewed a no-contact order that was set to expire in a couple of days.
+22, and Justice of the Peace Amy Wilson renewed a no-contact order that was set to expire in a couple of days.

+“We prefer to litigate our case in court, not the media,” Rasmussen told the Las Vegas Review-Journal.
+“We don’t have comments to make on the case at this time.”

 The Clark County GOP chairman also faces a charge of forgery by uttering forged instruments in Carson City over his role in the “fake electors” case from the 2020 presidential election, in which he and five other Nevada Republicans submitted fake documents declaring Donald Trump the winner of Nevada.